 You obviously want your cake to reflect your wedding theme and decor, so grab a few samples and look up designs to show your wedding cake designer so they have a better feel of what you're looking for.
 Inspiration can be pulled from the bride's wedding gown, the groom's tie, centerpieces, bridal party flowers, your wedding invitations, monogram, whatever it may be.
 You'll be surprised to see what a great cake designer can do with just a little to work with.
 If you're having trouble thinking of something, look to the season to decide.

-Photo courtesy of Timeline Weddings
+Erica and Gene's Wedding Photo courtesy of Timeline Weddings |

 Design: Let your imagination run wild